munificent/magpie/doc/site/markdown/language/functions.markdown

     :::magpie
     fn() print("I'm a fn!")

-That creates an anonymous function that prints when it's invoked.
+That creates an anonymous function that prints some text when invoked.
 You can invoke a function like you would in math class: by putting the argument to it in parentheses after it:

     :::magpie
     (fn(a) print("My arg is " + a)("bananas!")